openskies-sh/aerobridge/README.md

 <img src="https://i.imgur.com/88pvVBP.png" height="200">

+# Repository status
+December 2023: This repository is in an archive mode, use the <a href="https://aerobridge.io/">Aerobridge Pro</a> for a professional implementation of these stacks.

 # Introduction

 Aerobridge is management server to help you with your drone flights and operations.
 With Aerobridge your GCS, Drones and Pilots interface with your company's digital infrastructure in a standardized fashion and be in compliance with the regulatory requirements around operating drones.